husnain-devops/semeval26_psycholinguistic_markers/datasheet.md

 The instances in this dataset are submission statements from the Reddit platform.
 These are first-level comments authored by the discussion starter, typically accompanying media submissions, and summarizing the media's relation to the subreddit's topic.

 ### How many instances are there in total (of each type, if appropriate)?
-The training split of the dataset presently consists of 1351 submission statements.
+The training split of the dataset presently consists of 4361 submission statements.

 ### Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?

 The dataset is a sample of submission statements from Reddit.
 The sampling strategy involved selecting comments based on specific criteria, including starting with "ss|((submission )?statement)[^a-zA-Z\d]:" and falling within a character length of 160 to 1000.
 Comments containing quotes were discarded to focus on the author's original text.
-To address the relative rarity of conspiracy theories on Reddit, the dataset oversampled comments likely to contain them, including 1150 comments from the subreddit r/conspiracy and 1150 comments from other subreddits with at least 10 submission statements (6 comments each).
+To address the relative rarity of conspiracy theories on Reddit, the dataset oversampled comments likely to contain them, including 1150 comments from the subreddit r/conspiracy and the remaining comments from other subreddits with at least 10 submission statements.
 This oversampling means the dataset is not fully representative of the overall distribution of submission statements on Reddit.

 ### What data does each instance consist of?